The Golden Age

 Then in my 30’s I started climbing the corporate ladder at a fast track pace.
 My primary focus and measurement of success was how often I received a promotion.
 I lacked any true personal identity.
 I was a corporate man in all the material ways.
 My nickname in the neighborhood was Mr. IBM.
-I wore three piece suits, drove fine cars and dined with beautiful, sexy women.
+I wore three piece suits, drove fine cars and dined with beautiful, intelligent, sexy women.
 This was truly a “golden age.”
 It couldn’t get any better than this, or at least that is what I told myself.

 During my 40’s I started to ask the important questions concerning the quality of my life.
 What is important to me?
 Am I doing the work I want to do?
 Am I happy?
 I did not view this self examination as a “crisis.”
 No, it was an opportunity to switch gears in midstream if I so chose.
 It was a time of awakening.
 I left the corporate world and stripped myself naked of the material abundance to which I had become accustomed.
 I sold the car, gave away the televisions, suits, skis, tennis rackets, and everything else which had become a symbol of the person who no longer existed.
 I decided to add back only those things which were necessary for my existence in the world.
 I traveled lightly without all the encumbrances which at one time seemed important and/or necessary.
 I sought a different way of being in the world.
 This was my “golden age.”
-I was free to be me.
+I was free to be me for the first time.

-Today, I have been on this earth for sixty-six years.
+Today, I have been on this earth for seventy-one years.
 As a result of the lessons learned during my 20’s, 30’s, 40’s and 50’s, I live my life the way I choose.
 Presently I am retired and living in Cuenca, Ecuador, learning Spanish, and exploring the fascinating world outside my door.
 Before here, I lived the last three and a half years on Vanua Levu in the Fiji Islands, a hundred yards from the South Pacific.
-Each segment of my life when examined individually has merit, but when explored in the totality of sixty-six years, it has purpose.
+Each segment of my life when examined individually has merit, but when explored in the totality of seventy-one years, it has purpose.
 I am supposed to be here.
 There is no doubt in my mind.
 I only know this due to having lived the life I have lived.
 I understand the value of life and I am grateful for the time I am allotted.
 I listen to the echoes of my own life and I am comfortable with my body.
 This body has endured the most changes over the years and I am grateful for its endurance, strength, and good health.

 Yes, the mid-twenties to late thirties are a “golden age,” but it is not the only one.
 Each age of my life has been my “golden age” for what I bring to it from experience, and for what I am learning from it by living.
 There is not just one golden age for us during our lifetime.
 There are many.
-May all your ages be golden, Maria.
+May all your ages be golden.
 Believe me the best is yet to come.